hauke96/simple-task-manager/doc/operation/server.md

 Alternatively you can build STM from scratch manually.
 You might want to take a look at the docker files in the `server` and `client` folders to maybe customize your build process.

+Server and client can be built independent of the later server IP/domain.
+The client for example uses `document.location.protocol` to make requests to the same domain it's hosted on.

 The `docker-compose.yml` can easily be modified such that the servers and clients docker files are used instead of docker hub.